 Nitrate Advisory Nitrate can result from the presence of fertilizer.
-Nitrate in drinking water at levels above 45 mg/L is a health risk for infants of less than six months of age.
+Nitrate in drinking water at levels above 45 milligrams per liter (mg/L) is a health risk for infants of less than six months of age.
 Such nitrate levels in drinking water can interfere with the capacity of the infant's blood to carry oxygen, resulting in a serious illness; symptoms include shortness of breath and blueness of the skin.
 Nitrate levels above 45 mg/L may also affect the ability of the blood to carry oxygen in other individuals, such as pregnant women and those with certain specific enzyme deficiencies.
 If you are caring for an infant, or you are pregnant, you should ask advice from your health care provider.
 The level of nitrate in water provided by Suburban was well below 45 milligrams per liter.
-The flow weighted average nitrate concentration in water delivered to customers was 4 milligrams per liter and was never above 26 milligrams per liter.
+The flow weighted average nitrate concentration in water delivered to customers in 2014 was 11 mg/L and was never above 29 mg/L.

-Arsenic Advisory Water purchased from the CIC exceeded the arsenic MCL during a brief period in 2013.
-The average level throughout the year was less than the MCL.
+Arsenic Advisory Water purchased from the CIC exceeded one half the arsenic MCL (10 micrograms per liter) during a brief period in 2014.
+The flow-weighted average level throughout the year was less than the 4 mg/L in Suburban's mixed supply to its Glendora customers.
 The transient increase in arsenic was due to drought conditions in the San Gabriel River watershed source water reservoir.
-Upon discovery of the elevated arsenic, CIC immediately discontinued use of this source.
 The arsenic standard balances the current understanding of arsenic's possible health effects against the costs of removing arsenic from drinking water.
 The USEPA continues to research the health effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems.